 Increased accuracy means that the radiation beam is less likely to hit your healthy tissue – and so less likely to cause side effects – than with conventional radiotherapy.
 Several studies have shown that this can help to preserve everyday cognitive function and an improved quality of life after treatment in both the short and long term.

-We offer functional magnetic resonance imaging (fMRI) – an advanced imaging technique that shows up the areas of your brain that are responsible for vital functions such as speaking and movement.
-It is often used alongside a similar MRI test called diffusion tractography, which shows the location of important brain pathways for speech, movement and other behaviours.
+We offer functional magnetic resonance imaging (fMRI) – an advanced imaging technique that shows up the areas of your brain that are responsible for vital functions such as speech, movement and other behaviours.
 As with a traditional MRI, fMRI is painless and non-invasive.
-During an fMRI scan, your doctor will ask you to perform a series of tasks, such as completing a sentence or moving your fingers.
+During an fMRI scan, you will be asked to perform a series of tasks, such as completing a sentence or moving your fingers.
 The scanner is able to detect small increases in blood flow in the regions of your brain that are activated when you perform these tasks.
 At the end of the scan, you will have a map of your brain showing the regions that are important for different physical and mental functions.
-This makes it possible to predict and limit the side effects of the benefits and treatment.

 The power of visualisation